VelocityAIO/releases/README.md

-# Webcome to the Velocity AIO Beta!
+# Welcome to the Velocity AIO Beta!

 Beta builds will be released here, auto updating will be coming in a later update.